ekynoxe/ekynoxe.com/source/_posts/2011-08-18-wordpress-wp_enque_scripts-in-functions-php.md

 ## Scope

 First of all, if you look for a functions.php file in your wordpress installation: beware!
 There is also a file called functions.php in the wordpress core files in the wp-includes folder.
 We&#8217;re NOT talking about this one!
-We are talking about creating your own functions.php file in your <span style="text-decoration: underline;">theme folder</span>.
+We are talking about creating your own functions.php file in your *theme folder*.
 So don&#8217;t go edit the core one (one should NEVER edit the core files anyways) and instead work on your own, clean and empty version located in your theme directory.

 Now, about scope: the functions.php file in your theme is included from the following flow: